 Firearms, like most items purchased, enter into the consumer market through firearms dealers.

-oversight.
+These dealers are the critical link between the manufacturer and the general public.
+Even though all guns sold to the public originate with firearms dealers, dealers are subjected to very little federal oversight.
 A firearms dealer doesn’t receive a ton of federal oversight, the same way you don’t pursue the first owner of your Camry because the coolants’ leaking.

-individual plans to make a livelihood as a gun dealer, they must obtain one of these licenses per federal
+An individual who is selling one gun does not need to obtain one of these licenses, however, if an individual plans to make a livelihood as a gun dealer, they must obtain one of these licenses per federal law.

 The Gun Control Act of 1968 established the federal licensing system for firearms dealers.

 According to the ATF, however, the system was too simple until 1993.
 Any individual over the age of 21 who has paid an annual fee (at the time $10), had premises from which to operate, and was not prohibited from possessing firearms could be a firearm dealer.
 As a result, the number of federal firearm licenses increased to a record high of 284,000 licenses in the United States.
 In 1993, the ATF estimated nearly half of those licenses were not being used for business at all, but were being used to obtain firearms in violation of state and local zoning tax laws.